-We expect the strength of Tiebout sorting to depend on to what extent migration decision is influenced by other people, as well as the weight that fairness preferences have in individual utility function.
-To account for possible role of family migration, we analyze hypotheses 1 and 2 separately for men and women.
-As a large fraction of Danish women emigrate for family reasons while men emigrate mainly for their own work (see Munk et al., 2017), our prior is that Hypothesis 1 is more likely to hold among women.
-For high-skilled men, Hypothesis 1 is more likely to hold if the fairness concerns in migration decisions is relatively low, and Hypothesis 2 if fairness preferences are important.
+We analyze hypotheses 1 and 2 separately for men and women.
+Given that a large fraction of Danish women emigrate for family reasons while men emigrate mainly for their own work (see Munk et al., 2017), our prior is that Hypothesis 1 is more likely to hold among women.
+For high-skilled men, Hypothesis 1 is more likely to hold if the weight of the fairness concerns in migration decisions is relatively low, and Hypothesis 2 if fairness preferences are important.